 - Blotter paper

-- Pressed pills and tablets meant to mimic other opioids such as Xanax
+- Pressed pills and tablets meant to mimic other drugs such as Xanax

 How Do Fentanyl and Morphine Work?

 Both fentanyl and morphine are what is known as opioid analgesics.
 Analgesics are drugs meant to treat chronic pain, outlasting the temporary effects of anesthetics.
 They also both work the same way, binding themselves to the body’s opioid receptors, which blocks the brain from receiving pain signals.
 They also increase the levels of dopamine in the central nervous system, which is what produces the “high” of sedation and euphoria.

 Both drugs have the typical side effects of regular opioid abuse, including: